Rosemère: History

 The area that would become Rosemère was first settled in 1714, with the establishment of the Mille-Îles Seigneury.
 By 1780, the seigneury was well established, with large tracts of land under cultivation.
-Rosemere was named by J.P.
+Rosemère was named by J.P.
 Withers, of the Canadian Pacific Railway, who moved to the area in 1880.
 At first he called his new home "Rose", after the many wild roses growing there.
-Later he added "mere" an old English word for a lake.
-The Rivière des Mille Îles is wide and has the appearance of a lake at this location.
-So the English meaning would be "lake of roses".
-After the town's incorporation, documents were forwarded to Quebec City, an accent was added to the middle 'e', according to statements by residents.
+Later he added "mere", an old English word for a lake.
+The Rivière des Mille Îles is wide and has the appearance of a lake at this location, so the English meaning would be "lake of roses".
+After the town's incorporation, documents were forwarded to Quebec City, and an accent was added to the middle 'e', according to statements by residents.
 In French, the name does not mean "Mother of Roses", which would be said "Mère des Roses" in French.
 The town's name has no sensible meaning in French, though in typical Canadian fashion, the name has become bilingual.

 In the first half of the last century, Rosemère had several natural sandy beaches on the Rivière des Mille Îles and many cottages along the shoreline that were only used during the summer.
 These beaches fell into disuse in the early 1960s because of pollution.
 A majority of the year-round residents were francophone and many of the summer-only residents were anglophone.
-After World War II, Rosemère was transformed into a bedroom community of Montreal with the construction of homes in farmland and forested areas northwest of Grande Cote.
+After World War II, Rosemère was transformed into a bedroom community of Montreal with the construction of homes in farmland and forested areas northwest of Grande Côte.
 By 1964, 65% of Rosemère's residents were anglophone.
-While the French and English residents of Rosemère have always enjoyed the ambience of the area in harmony, the English population has declined over the years to today's 16% (2001 Canadian Census), but has since climbed to 19.89% (2006 Canadian Census).
+While the French and English residents of Rosemère have always enjoyed the ambiance of the area in harmony, the English population has declined over the years to today's 16% (2001 Canadian Census), but has since climbed to 19.89% (2006 Canadian Census).

-The French- and English-speaking communities of Rosemère have been cohabitating for a long time, each of them leaving its own mark and institutions.
+The French- and English-speaking communities of Rosemère have cohabitated for a long time, each of them leaving its own mark and institutions.
 In 1992, a public consultation process confirmed the desire of residents to preserve the Town of Rosemère's bilingual status.